jtself/VirtualAperture_FinalPacket/README.md

 The "new_EOMs" file will be useful for implementing a more robust reentry model that takes flight path angle (and its derivative) into account.
 The "Example.m" file shows a useful example for plotting various ballistic coefficients (tumbling, etc) along with varying initial flight path angles for reentry.
   This simulation was used as a homework assignment for Dr. Hiremath's "Reentry Aerodynamics" course in 2024.
 The problem includes the simulated deployment of a heatshield and characterizes the flight trajectory (2D) from 100 km to earth's surface.

+"stdatm_SelfJustin" is my home-built 1959 standard atmosphere code used to find density = f(alt).
+Use it or replace it with a better one.